Kamillions

 Kamillions is a 1990 film directed by Mikel B. Anderson from a story by Robert Hsi and a screenplay Anderson wrote in collaboration with Harry S. Robins.
 The film was re-edited by producer Teresa Woo, who later admitted she did not really understand an English language science fiction comedy, and was expecting more of an action film.
 The film was shot primarily in the Dunsmuir House and Gardens in Oakland, California.

+In the film, a mad scientist creates a portal to another dimension and accidentally transports two other-dimensional shapeshifters to Earth.
+Both aliens assume human form, but they demonstrate different personality traits.
+The female is friendly and amorous, and proceeds to find herself a boyfriend.
+The male is a trickster with sadistic tendencies, hurting people for his own amusement.

 Plot

 Robins plays bumbling mad scientist Nathaniel Pickman Wingate, of the Miskatonic University.
 He works on opening a portal to another dimension while his wife, Nancy (Laura O'Malley) and family prepare his fiftieth birthday party.
 When he succeeds with contact with the new dimension, two triops-like creatures escape.
 These creatures possess shape-shifting abilities that allows them to assume the form and identity of anything, and thusly do so with Nancy's cousin, Count Desmon (Christopher Gasti) of Liechtenstein and Jasmine, a model from son Sam's (Dan Evans) poster (Dru-Anne Cakmis).

 Jasmine and Desmon are shown to be polar behavioral opposites.
 Jasmine is friendly and intelligent.
 Via her telepathic abilities she quickly becomes Sam's girlfriend.
 Desmon on the other hand is ill-behaved, surly, and mischievously malevolent.
 His mischievous personality drives him to pull terrible tricks on Sam's family via his powers—for example, Lindy (Allison Rachel Golde) overuses the phone, so Desmon stuffs the receiver in her mouth, causing her to go to the ER to have it extracted.
 Handyman Floyd (Chuck Bartelle) is hurt by some cut wires a vindictive Desmon moves with psychokinesis giving him a severe electric shock.

 Suffering difficulties in retaining his new body, Desmon frightens off the maid Emma (Lynn Applebaum) when he tries to seduce her.
 Reverend Lawrence Newman (David Allan Shaw), Nathan's college roommate, tries some bedroom antics with Nathan's sister, Angelica (Kate Alexander); Desmon, clinging to the ceiling above them, uses his powers to transform Lawrence's penis into a dragon-like creature that attacks him.

 Sam, Jasmine and Sam's best friend, Alex (Andrew Ross Litzky) run to get coolant supplies from the university, which are necessary to prevent an explosion that will destroy half the planet.
 Jasmine is concerned with doing anything she can to stop Desmon and get back to their own dimension.
 She spends time, though, with Sam in a '50s-style malt shop, sharing a milkshake with two straws.